 What are the start and end times of school?

-Does Conservatory Green Middle School offer transportation to and from school?
+Does DSST offer transportation to and from school?

-We do offer transportation to and from Stapleton area, Montbello and Green Valley Ranch.
-Please note that we do not manage nor control the routes.
-Transportation is entirely run by Denver Public School district.
-We encourage families to call DPS Transportation at 720 423 4699 or go to http://transportation.dpsk12.org/ and ask for information concerning all bus routes serving DSST: Conservatory Green.
+DPS runs bus routes that run to and from our school as well as several other local schools.
+Important to note is that we do not manage nor control these routes, as they are entirely district run.
+We encourage families to call DPS Transportation at 720 423 4699 or go to http://transportation.dpsk12.org/ and ask for information concerning all bus routes serving DSST: College View.
 For RTD route and schedule information, please visit http://www.rtd-denver.com/ or call 303.638.9000.
 Monthly bus passes also may be purchased at a local King Soopers.